lewatt23/react-native-simple-music-app/README.md

+## Using  app

+You test  the  app  by  installing  the apk  found  in the  root  directory  below

+## cloning  repo

+To  use the  repo  you  will  have to  create  a  firebase and lastfm  api  account , then   place  the  api  key  in the  both  place need the

+##  running the  app
+To  run the  app  you  can  either  you  'npm install'  or  'yarn  install'

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).